Sainath-Gawas/App-Dev-Practicals/README.md

 Decrease the counter by tapping the "-" button.
 Reset the counter to zero by tapping the "Reset" button.
 Real-time updates are displayed on the screen via TextView.

+EXP 4 contains a clean and interactive calculator app built using Flutter.
+It allows users to perform basic arithmetic operations with a responsive UI and real-time expression evaluation using the math_expressions package.
+Features:
+Basic arithmetic operations: +, -, ×, /, %
+Clear (C) and Backspace (⌫) functionality
+Real-time expression evaluation using the math_expressions package Responsive and modern user interface
+Tap-based input using a dynamic button grid